subpolare/UDACHA/README.md

 4. Update following variables in the beginning of the `run.sh`:

-  - home: working directory
+  - home: full path to the working directory
   - scripts: full path to the [scripts directory](https://github.com/subpolare/UDACHA/tree/main/scripts)
-  - threads: number of threads
+  - threads: number of worker threads

 6. Run `run.sh`